madgamer98/lichcraft2/vn_lichcraft2_patch_readme.txt

 *****************************************************************
      The Elder Scrolls III
           MORROWIND:
-      Lichcraft2 Patch
+      Lichcraft 2 Patch
            V 2.00
         by Madgamer98
 *****************************************************************
 Contents:
 1. Installation
 2. Patch Changelog
 3. Additional Patch Credits
+4. Original Readme

 *****************************************************************
      1. INSTALLING THE PLUGIN
 *****************************************************************

 This mod requires both Tribunal and Bloodmoon to be installed.
-It also requires the base lichcraft 2 mod files.
+It also requires the base Lichcraft 2 mod files.

 To install the patch, unzip the .esp into the Morrowind/Data Files directory overwriting vn_lichcraft2.esp and vn_lichcraft2_alt.esp.